sensum/docs/source/includes/api/_api.md

 |`negativity`| The level of negative emotion expressed in an input(Scale: 0 to +1)|
 |`emotionality`| The overall strength of emotion contained in an input(Scale: -1 to +1)*|

-* Values greater than 0 imply positive feelings, values less than 0 imply negative feelings while 0 implies no emotional response.
+* Values greater than 0 imply positive feelings, values less than 0 imply negative feelings, while 0 implies no emotional response.

 > Code samples